morete/kubevirt-basics-training/content/en/docs/initialize-vms-with-startup-scripts/53_ignition.md

 ---
-title: "5.3 Ignition"
+title: "Ignition"
-weight: 530
+weight: 43
-labfoldernumber: "05"
+labfoldernumber: "04"
-sectionnumber: 5.3
 description: >
   Use Ignition to initialize your VM
 ---